Boeing Dreamliner probe focuses on burnt out battery, more checks due

 "This information will go to Boeing and the FAA.
 They will assess it" before allowing the 787 to fly again in Japan.
 "The United States analysis may take a bit longer than this."

-GS Yuasa Corp, the Japanese firm that makes batteries for the Dreamliner, said it sent three engineers to Takamatsu to help the investigation.
+GS Yuasa Corp (6674.T), the Japanese firm that makes batteries for the Dreamliner, said it sent three engineers to Takamatsu to help the investigation.

 A person at the company, who asked not to be named due to the sensitivity of the issue, said: "Our company's battery has been vilified for now, but it only functions as part of a whole system.
 So we're trying to find out exactly where there was a problem within the system."